cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 ## Integration tests

 A query is evaluated in memory, while using the current state in a read-only mode.
 Thanks to this, you can take some liberties with the current state before running a test, as long as reading the state works.
-You can, for example, pretend the game has been played on a number of times even though you have just pasted the board in the state.
-For this reason, you are going to test the new method with unit tests even though you painstakingly prepared integration tests.
+For example, you can pretend the game has been progressed through a number of moves even though you have only pasted the board in that state.
+For this reason, you are going to test the new method with unit tests, even though you painstakingly prepared integration tests.

 ### Battery of unit tests

 Take inspiration from [the other ones](https://github.com/cosmos/b9-checkers-academy-draft/blob/36602b64/x/checkers/keeper/grpc_query_next_game_test.go#L18-L33), which create a battery of tests to run in a loop.
-Running a battery of test cases makes it easier to insert new code and surface any unintended impact.
-So you:
+Running a battery of test cases makes it easier to insert new code and surface any unintended impact:

 1. Declare a `struct` that describes a test: